 In 2004, trail users answered questions such as, “Approximately how much did you spend on overnight accommodations per night?”
 “After excluding those who stayed with a relative or friend, the average cost per night was $61.09 on the NCR Trail and $70.67 on the Heritage Rail Trail.
 Prices ranged from $5.00 per night at a campground to $135 per night at a B & B.” The report details answers to many other questions and provides useful insights to the buying habits and interests of trail users.
 It concludes in part: “The trail has also fostered new business enterprises that have added employment in northern Baltimore County.
 From the bicycle rental businesses near the Paper Mill Road trailhead and in Monkton to numerous refreshment stands along its length, the trail has ignited an entrepreneurial spirit along its course.”

 The Redbank Valley Trail is 51 miles in length and connects to other trails.
 Visitors want to spend more time at longer trails.
 New Bethlehem’s location allows for day trips in several directions.
 The trail connects with the Armstrong Trail at the Allegheny River, north to Foxburg and Erie.
 The trail connects via the Armstrong Trail to Pittsburgh and to the South.
 With the completion in 2013 of the final section of the Great Allegheny Passage into Pittsburgh, it is now possible to ride to Washington, D.C.
 Those connections will open greater possibilities for outfitters, businesses and B&Bs along the way.
-Two new B&Bs have already begun operations along the Redbank Valley Trails and there is opportunity for many more.
+Three new B&Bs/guest houses have already begun operations along the Redbank Valley Trails and there is opportunity for many more.
 Visits to Jim Thorpe, PA or towns along the Pine Creek Trail demonstrate the opportunities.

 Similar positive economic results were noted in a study by Michigan State University in a report entitled, “Impacts of the Pere Marquette Rail-Trail on the Economy and Business Community of Midland and Isabella Counties, Michigan.”
 (PDF) This study also cited the positive impact on housing values along the trail and business recruitment.